 For most people, though, TTL is more trouble than it’s worth, even if you understand why it changes from shot to shot.
 That’s why Scott recommends using Manual mode in his system.
 You get consistent flash output from one shot to the next, until you decide to change the output.

 I’m a Nikon guy, which means that most of my experience with small flash used the Nikon Creative Lighting System (CLS); a line of sight method of communicating between flashes.
 You need to send a signal from your camera, using either a flash or a flash controller, to other off-camera flashes.

-Line of sight means that each flash must be able to see the pulse of light coming from the controller.
-If you want to hide a flash behind something so it doesn't show in the photo, that's fine.
-It may not fire because it can't see the light from the controller, though.
+Line of sight means that each flash must be able to see the pulse of light from the controller.
+If you want to hide a flash behind something, it doesn’t show in the photo.
+It may not fire because it can’t see the controller’s light.

 Technically, this is wireless flash.